isabelc/edd-software-specs/readme.txt

 == Frequently Asked Questions ==

-= How do add Specs to the sidebar instead of below the content? =
+= How do I add Specs to the sidebar instead of below the content? =

 Use it as a widget instead.
 Go to **Appearance --> Widgets** to use the widget.